slideloft/new-docs/run-api-server/running.md

 ## Managing Stale Historical Data

-Expansion ingests ledger data from a connected instance of Stellar Core.
-In the event that Stellar Core stops running \(or if Expansion stops ingesting data for any other reason\), the view provided by Expansion will start to lag behind reality.
+Expansion ingests ledger data from a connected instance of Bantu Core.
+In the event that Bantu Core stops running \(or if Expansion stops ingesting data for any other reason\), the view provided by Expansion will start to lag behind reality.
 For simpler applications, this may be fine, but in many cases this lag is unacceptable and the application should not continue operating until the lag is resolved.

 To help applications that cannot tolerate lag, Expansion provides a configurable "staleness" threshold.
-Given that enough lag has accumulated to surpass this threshold \(expressed in number of ledgers\), Expansion will only respond with an error: [`stale_history`](https://github.com/stellar/go/blob/master/services/Expansion/internal/docs/reference/errors/stale-history.md).
+Given that enough lag has accumulated to surpass this threshold \(expressed in number of ledgers\), Expansion will only respond with an error: [`stale_history`](https://github.com/Bantu/go/blob/master/services/Expansion/internal/docs/reference/errors/stale-history.md).
 To configure this option, use either the `--history-stale-threshold` command line flag or the `HISTORY_STALE_THRESHOLD` environment variable.
 NOTE: non-historical requests \(such as submitting transactions or finding payment paths\) will not error out when the staleness threshold is surpassed.